SJ23 Tech Tip D04, (Updated 2008-12-05) Frank May, Bob Schimmel | |

 HINT

-- Here is a tip to ease outboard installation and removal from the high bracket,
+- Here is a tip to ease outboard installation on the bracket,

 assuming you are on the launching ramp with